voxel51/fiftyone/docs/source/integrations/cvat.rst

    :alt: cvat-multiple-fields
    :align: center

+.. _cvat-unexpected-annotations:

 Unexpected annotations
 ----------------------

 The :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
 method allows you to define the annotation schema that should be followed in CVAT.
-However, you or your annotators may "violate" this schema by adding annotations whose types differ from the pre-configured tasks.
+However, CVAT does not explicitly allow for restricting the label types that can be created, so it is possible that your annotators may accidentally violate a task's intended schema.

+You can pass the optional `unexpected` parameter to :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` to configure how to deal with any such unexpected labels that are found.
+The supported values are:

+-   `"prompt"` (**default**): present an interactive prompt to direct/discard unexpected labels
+-   `"ignore"`: automatically ignore any unexpected labels
+-   `"return"`: return a dict containing all unexpected labels, if any

 For example, suppose you upload a |Detections| field to CVAT for editing, but then polyline annotations are added instead.
-In such cases, the :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` method will present a command prompt asking you what field(s) (if any) to store these unexpected new labels in:
+When :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>` is called, the default behavior is to present a command prompt asking you what field(s) (if any) to store these unexpected labels in:

 .. code:: python
     :linenos: